-Arsenic - In January 2001, considerable media attention was given to the Bush administration's decision to review the new arsenic standard for drinking water approved by President Clinton.
-After extensive review of all available health effects data, the USEPA and President Bush reinstated the new maximum contaminant level (MCL) for arsenic in drinking water of ten parts per billion (10 ppb).
+Arsenic - The maximum contaminant level (MCL) for arsenic in drinking water is ten parts per billion (10 ppb).
 Over the past year, Everett and Cross Valley Water District have routinely monitored the treated drinking water for arsenic.
 None near the MCL was detected in any of the samples collected.